Adillwma/QuantumHarmonics/README.md

 | 7   | $-\frac{1}{49} \frac{m_e e^4}{2 (4 \pi \epsilon_0)^2 \hbar^2}$  | -0.0204  |
 | ... | ...                                                             | ...      |

+*The table shows the first seven analytically derived energy states for the Hydrogen atom, we can see that the energy levels are a multiple of the ground state energy, -1.0000, as expected.*

 </div>